 The "Dead or Alive?" website is offering a $10 "per head" reward for any name included on its "People Alive Over 85" page whose status – dead or alive – has been out of date for more than three days.
-If you would like to be the first person to win $140, below are fourteen individuals – listed in chronological order by the birth date used on the "Dead or Alive?" website – it claims are alive who are actually deceased and have been for far longer than three days.
+(Click here to view the current roster of people alive over 85 as compiled by the "Dead or Alive?" website and click here for details regarding its $10 reward offer.)
+If you would like to be the first person to win $150, below are fifteen individuals the site claims are alive who are actually deceased and have been for far longer than three days.

 "Mother of Islam" Ruby Muhammad (1906–2011)